Ruadhan2301/Spiderbot-Procedural-Animation-Rig/README.md

 Setup
 ----------

+Create a standard Unity 3D project.
+Then dump the entire of this Assets directory into it, overwriting your own Assets folder.

-As my examples show, there's a standard setup.
+As my examples show, there's a standard setup for each walker.
 Each leg consists of six critical parts in a heirarchy.

 Hip Joint -> Thigh -> Knee Joint -> Shin -> Ankle Joint -> Foot

 I provide the Joint Name inputs in the Inspector so that if you choose to name them something differently it will work,